Compliance with the September 2012 UK Corporate Governance Code

-For the year ended 31 December 2013, we are pleased to report that the company has complied with the principles and provisions of the UK Corporate Governance Code.
-A full version of the Code can be found on the Financial Reporting Council’s website: www.frc.org.uk
+For the year ended 31 December 2014, we are pleased to report that we have complied with the principles and provisions of the UK Corporate Governance Code.
+A full version of the Code can be found on the Financial Reporting Council’s website: frc.org.uk

-The Board met formally nine times during the year and the Board’s agenda prioritised strategy and performance.
-There is a clear schedule of matters reserved for the Board and schedules of delegation, as further described in the The Board and how we operate section.
+The Board met formally eight times during the year.
+The Board’s agenda follows an annual work plan and the Board is responsible for setting the group’s strategy and monitoring the performance of the group as a whole.
+There is a clear schedule of matters reserved for the Board and schedules of delegation, as further described in the Delegated authority framework section.

-The roles of the Chairman and group chief executive are clearly defined and the scope of those roles is reviewed on an annual basis.
-John Stewart, the Chairman, is responsible for the leadership and effectiveness of the Board.
-Nigel Wilson, the group chief executive, is responsible for leading the day-to-day management of the company within the strategy set by the Board.
+John Stewart, the Chairman, is responsible for leading the Board while Nigel Wilson, group chief executive, is responsible for the day-to-day management of the company within the strategy set by the Board.
+The role profiles for both the Chairman and group chief executive are reviewed on an annual basis.

 The Chairman sets the agendas for meetings, manages the meeting timetable and facilitates open and constructive dialogue during the meetings.

-The Chairman promotes an open and constructive environment in the boardroom and actively invites the non-executive directors’ views.
-The non-executive directors provide objective, rigorous and constructive challenge to management and meet regularly in the absence of the executive directors.
+The Chairman encourages an open and constructive dialogue in the boardroom and the contributions made by the non-executives are highly valued.
+The Chairman is available to the non-executives and there are regular meetings in the absence of the executive directors.
 See also the Nominations Committee report.

 The appointment of new directors to the Board is led by the Nominations Committee.
 Further details of the appointments undertaken during the year and succession planning can be found in the Nominations Committee report.

-On appointment, directors are notified of the time commitment expected from them which in practice, goes beyond that set out in the letter of appointment.
-External directorships, which may impact existing time commitments, must be agreed with the Chairman.
+Non-executive directors are advised of the time commitment expected from them on appointment.
+At times, this time commitment may go beyond that set out in the letter of appointment and is therefore reviewed regularly.
+External commitments, which may impact existing time commitments, must be agreed with the Chairman.

 The Chairman, in conjunction with the company secretary, ensures that all Board members receive accurate and timely information.